Pacing Equilibrium in First-Price Auction Markets: Algorithms via Convex Programming

 If $\delta_i = 0$ then summing over all $j$ gives

 This part of the budget argument is exactly the same as for the standard Eisenberg-Gale proof~\citep{nisan2007algorithmic}.
-Note that \eqref{eq:utility} always holds exactly since the objective is strictly increasing in $u_i$.
+Note that constraint \eqref{eq:utility} of {\mcp} always holds exactly since the objective is strictly increasing in $u_i$.
 Thus $\delta_i=0$ denotes full budget expenditure.
-If $\delta_i>0$ then \kktref{kkt:v_pos} implies that $u_i = B_i$ which implies $\delta_i=\frac{B_i}{u_i}\delta_i$.
+If $\delta_i>0$ then \kktref{kkt:v_pos} implies that $u_i = B_i$.
 This gives:

 This shows that $\delta_i>0$ denotes the leftover budget.